hbrady415/214/README.md

 This project asked us to create both a client and a server, specifically a client and server capable of handling a simplified version of a email service.
 The client was in charge of making sure the user sent valid commands to the server as well as sending correct commands to the server.

-The server needed to be able to create message boxes with names, delete them, open them , close them, and put messages into the boxes.since this was a simplified client/server project, boxes could not be created within each other and any messages put into the boxes were stored in a queue and deleted upon being sent from the server to the client.
+The server needed to be able to create message boxes with names, delete them, open them , close them, and put messages into the boxes.
+Multiple boxes could not be opened by multiple users simultaneously.
+Since this was a simplified client/server project, boxes could not be created within each other and any messages put into the boxes were stored in a queue and deleted upon being sent from the server to the client.